Mental Health: Finding the Help You Need

 Self-help groups.
 Another choice is to join a self-help or support group to learn about, talk about,

-and work on problems such as alcoholism, substance abuse, depression, family issues,
+and work on problems.
+These can include alcoholism, substance abuse, depression, family

 An informed choice

-Also, you have the right to choose a professional who can meet your cultural concerns.
+You also have the right to choose a provider who can meet your cultural concerns.

 For example, if you're a woman dealing with domestic violence issues, feel free to

 ask for a female therapist.
-But a therapist doesn't necessarily have to be like you
+But a therapist doesn't have to be like you to be able

-to be able to help you.
-What's most important is that the therapist is someone you
+to help you.
+What's most important is that the therapist is someone you feel comfortable

-feel comfortable talking to honestly and who seems to care about your well-being.
+talking with honestly.
+And he or she seems to care about your well-being.